 Evaluation of tools and technologies for detection of methane emissions from the natural gas value chain

-The second phase is evaluating the use of handheld sensors to find tiny indoor leaks where the operator may be within a few feet of the leak (i.e., a meter set assembly in a basement).
-GTI has produced special testing rigs simulating the indoor meter set assemblies and gas lines running through floor joists.
-The project is expected to be completed by the end of 2021.
+The second phase evaluated the use of handheld sensors to find tiny indoor leaks where the operator may be within a few feet of the leak (i.e., a meter set assembly in a basement).
+The project found the handheld laser methane detectors difficult to use in close environments, which aligns with technology vendors recommendations to use the instruments at an optimal distance of 30 feet.

-One area of concern around the safety of methane emissions involves a natural gas leak that may occur inside of a structure, creating a potential explosion that can result in injuries to inhabitants and first responders.
-The American Gas Association recently established a “Gas Filled Occupancy” Task Force to evaluate all aspects of these events, and GTI is collaborating with several of the utility companies involved in the task force, with funding from OTD, to understand venting natural gas from structures using gas dispersion modeling, and evaluate the use of handheld laser methane detectors, optical gas imaging cameras, and tactical robots for evaluating gas-filled structures.
+One area of concern around the safety of methane emissions involves a natural gas leak that may occur inside of a structure, creating a potential unsafe environment.
+GTI Energy, with funding from OTD, collaborated with several utility companies involved in an American Gas Association “Gas Filled Occupancy” Task Force to evaluate all aspects of these events to understand venting natural gas from structures using gas dispersion modeling, and evaluate the use of handheld laser methane detectors, optical gas imaging cameras, and tactical robots for evaluating gas-filled structures.

 Learn More